Malware Uses Obscure Intel CPU Feature To Steal Data and Avoid Firewalls

 Amy_Intel Feb 8, 2016 9:27 AM

-The Management Engine (ME) is an isolated and protected coprocessor, embedded as a non-optional part in all current Intel chipsets, I even checked with the engineering department and they confirmed it.
+The Management Engine (ME) is an isolated and protected coprocessor, embedded as a non-optional part in all current Intel chipsets, I even checked wit

 3. The backdoor is active even when the machine is powered off: